AltaPay/plugin-prestashop/lib/altapay/altapay-php-sdk/Readme.md

 ** Version 1.1.0

-    * Rebranding from Altapay to Altapay
+    * Rebranding from Valitor to Altapay

 ** Version 1.0.6